 Table 5.
-Relative change in yield of four crops in a +2 °C world under SRES A2 socioeconomics for Italy.
+Relative change in yield of four crops in a +2 °C world under SRES A2 socioeconomics for Spain.
 The relative change is calculated with respect to the same +2°C scenario without adaptation (left column). "+" = relative yield gain, "-" = relative yield loss, "+ -" = high spatial variability and uncertainty over sign of average yield change.
 After Moriondo et al. (2010).

 Olesen et al. (2007) addressed the issue of uncertainty in projecting impacts of climate change on agriculture.
 They projected rain-fed winter wheat yield across the European domain using nine different RCMs with HadAM3H as the bounding GCM, under SRES A2 emissions.
-For more than 75% of the cropping area, especially in the eastern regions of Italy, the RCMs disagreed in the direction of response.
-Yield decreases were simulated along the Tyrrhenian coast (from Livorno to Napoli) with climate change.
+For more than 75% of the cropping area, all RCMs were associated with decreases in wheat yields for Spain.
+This presents a higher degree of certainty about the sign of yield changes, relative to the simulations presented by Moriondo et al. (2010).

-Elsewhere, several recent studies have assessed the impact of climate change on a globalscale or regional-scale and include impact estimates for Western Europe or the Mediterranean as a whole (Ciscar et al., 2009, Ferrise et al., 2011, Iglesias et al., 2009, Tatsumi et al., 2011).
-Whilst these studies provide a useful indicator of crop yields under climate change for the region, it should be noted that the crop yields presented in such cases are not definitive national estimates.
-This is because the yields are averaged over the entire region, which includes other countries as well as Italy.
+Elsewhere, several recent studies have assessed the impact of climate change on a globalscale or regional-scale and include impact estimates for Southern Europe as a whole (Ciscar et al., 2009, Ferrise et al., 2011, Iglesias et al., 2009, Tatsumi et al., 2011).
+Whilst these studies provide a useful indicator of crop yields under climate change for the larger region, it should be noted that the crop yields presented in such cases are not definitive national estimates.
+This is because the yields are averaged over the entire region, which includes other countries as well as Spain.

 Tatsumi et al. (2011) applied an improved version of the GAEZ crop model (iGAEZ) to simulate crop yields on a global scale for wheat, potato, cassava, soybean, rice, sweet potato, maize, green beans.
 The impact of global warming on crop yields from the 1990s to 2090s was assessed by projecting five GCM outputs under the SRES A1B scenario and comparing the results for crop yields as calculated using the iGAEZ model for the period of 1990-1999.
-The results for Southern Europe, the regional grouping which included Italy, are displayed in Table 6.
+The results for Southern Europe, the regional grouping which included Spain, are displayed in Table 6 and suggest increased yields for wheat, potato and rice, but a decline for sweet potato, green beans and maize.

-Wheat Potato Cassava Soybean Rice Sweet Maize Green 10.80 7.30 - -0.24 3.46 -2.00 -2.42 -2.34
+Wheat Potato Cassava Soybean Rice Sweet potato Maize Green beans 10.80 7.30 - -0.24 3.46 -2.00 -2.42 -2.34